-For those seeking to establish a new family relationship through a formal adoption process, Stern Perkoski Mendez offers thorough, sensitive legal adoption services in Evanston, Chicago and the surrounding suburbs.
+For those seeking to establish a new family relationship through a formal adoption process, Stern Perkoski Mendez offers thorough, sensitive legal adoption services in Evanston, Chicago, Lake Forest, Oak Brook and the surrounding suburbs.

 We work with our clients to ensure that all adoption procedures are carefully followed, to ensure the best and swiftest possible outcome in your adoption case.
 Whether a straightforward adoption or one requiring litigation, we always prioritize the well-being and emotional health of the child or children—and strive to find the solutions that work best for your entire family.

 Stern Perkoski Mendez’s adoption law practice is led by Evan Compton, Esq.
 Evan’s career in family law was inspired by a unique, personal history with adoption and through his work with adoptive families.
 This passion makes him a fierce yet sympathetic ally, guide and advocate—one who works diligently to ensure every family has the information, resources and attention to detail they need to navigate this process.

 Adoptions in Illinois are regulated by the Illinois Adoption Act.
 This legislation outlines the procedures that must be followed, and the rights of all of the people involved in the adoption.

 Following the law is the key to a successful adoption.
 As soon as would-be parents decide that they wish to adopt, they should consult with a lawyer—who will prepare the necessary legal papers and represent the adoptive parents in the court proceedings.
 Stern Perkoski Mendez is well-versed in these procedures and will guide you through every stage of the process.